mixelpixx/html-chatbot/README.md

 ## Running the Project

+To run the project, follow these steps:

+1. Start the backend server first.
+Navigate to the /Backend directory and run the main.py script.
+You can do this by running `python main.py` in the command line.

+2. Once the backend server is running, you can start the frontend.
+Simply open the index.html file located in the /Frontend directory in your web browser.

-To run the project, simply double click on the 'Start.bat' file in the root directory.
-This will activate the Python environment and run the main.py script.
+For easy startup/testing of the app, simply double click on the 'Start.bat' file in the root directory.
+This will start the backend server and open the frontend in your default web browser.